 The second step in the Home Recycling Center challenge is to consider where you should hold and store your recyclable items in your home.
 There are many factors to consider, which are discussed below:

 The main categories of recyclable items include:

-In such situations, having stacking containers (such as the ones to the right) can be invaluable, since they take up less floor space.
+In such situations, having stacking containers (such as the ones above) can be invaluable, since they take up less floor space.

 You'll also need to consider how much recycling will accumulate between the intervals when it is removed from your house, when determining which type of home recycling center containers to use.

 For instance, if your region picks up recycling from the curb each week you may just need some small containers to hold everything, since it will be removed from your home quickly.

 However, if you've got to take the stuff yourself from your home recycling center to the redemption center, especially if the center is very far away, you may accumulate much more recycling in your home before it is removed.
 In such cases you may need larger containers, and/or you may want to consider a short-term, and a long-term storage solution for holding your recycling.

 Recyclable materials, especially those that held food items, tend to attract pests.
 Obviously, you should rinse such containers before placing them in your recycling bin, but you wouldn't keep trash in your kitchen for weeks at a time, so why would you do that for recyling?

 Instead, you may need to have a place for longer-term storage of your recycling, such as in the garage, basement, or an outdoor storage shed, along with a more convenient short-term home recycling center in a more central place in your home (such as the kitchen, or area close to it).

 If you've got to haul the recycling bin down a long driveway, or choose to have larger recycling bins or containers, you need to think about how you'll transport the bin, and its contents, where you need them to be.